Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Experiments

-The first real-world dataset is about a Ukrainian singer, Susana Jamaladinova (Jamala), who won the annual European song contest in 2016.
-Her success was a surprise to many as the expected winner had been from Russia according to pre-competition polls.
-The winning song was controversial.
-It told a story of deportation of Crimean Tatars by Soviet Union forces in the 1940s.
-Political songs are not permitted in Eurovision.
-Tweets related to Jamala were collected within five days after the contest.
-Basic statistics are reported in Table~\ref{tb:statistics}.
-The most popular 1000 claims were manually annotated.
-They were separated into 600 pro-Jamala, 239 anti-Jamala, and 161 neutral claims.

-\emph{Result of Eurovision2016.} In this scenario, we use the belief mixture matrix from Equation~(\ref{eq:bb}).
-We consider the top 100 claims predicted for each belief.
-The results are shown in Table~\ref{tb:eurovision}.
+The comparison results are shown in Table~\ref{tb:eurovision}.
 It is not surprising that all baselines beat Random.
-Overall, matrix factorization methods work well for this problem, especially our method.
-When used with both the M-module and the S-module, our BSMF algorithm ranks the first in all metrics.
-Among other baselines, Sentiment140 and SANN work poorly for this problem, because (i) they use background language models that are pre-trained on another corpus; and (ii) they do not user dependency information, which matters in real-world data.
-H-NCut also yields weak performance.
-H-NCut first flattens the underlying hypergraph structure into a weighted single graph, then conducts a normalized graph cut.
-We highly suspect that during the flattening process, much information is lost.
+Overall, matrix factorization methods work well for this problem.
+With both the \textit{M-module} and \textit{S-module}, our BSMF algorithm ranks the top in terms of all metrics.
+Among other baselines, Sentiment140 and SANN work poorly for this task, because (i) they use background language models that are pre-trained on another corpus; and (ii) they do not user dependency information, which matters in real-world data.
+H-NCut and DBSCAN also yield weak performance, sicne they do not consider the underlying overlapping and hierarchical structure.
 We also notice that the NMF-based algorithm actually outperforms NMTF.
-The reason might be that, for real-world data, the latent belief structure is harder to capture, and NMTF could be trapped in poor local minima.
+The reason might be that, for real-world data, the latent belief structure is harder to capture, and NMTF could be trapped in poor local optima.

-Table~\ref{tb:eurovision2} shows the top 3 tweets from each belief estimated by our model.
+Table~\ref{tb:eurovision2} shows the top 3 tweets from each belief set ($\pazocal{B}_{1}$, $\pazocal{B}_{1a}$, $\pazocal{B}_{1b}$) estimated by our model.
 Note that, due to an update of the Twitter API, the crawled text field is truncated to 140 characters.
 Our algorithm runs on the text within that range only.
-For human readability and interpretability, however, we manually fill in the rest of the tweet, showing that additional text in yellow (the same for Table~\ref{tb:may2} and \ref{tb:globalwarming}).
-It can be seen that the algorithm does a good job at belief separation.
-Note that, the labels shown in the first column, called {\em Beliefs\/} are inserted manually after the fact (and not by our algorithm).
-Our algorithm merely does the separation.
+For human readability and interpretability, we manually fill in the rest of the tweet, showing the additional text in yellow (the same for Table~\ref{tb:globalwarming}).
+Note that, the labels shown in the first column, called {\em Beliefs\/}, are inserted manually after the fact (and not by our algorithm).
+The algorithm merely does the separation/clustering.